Flow-Based Density Ratio Estimation for Intractable Distributions with Applications in Genomics: Experimental Setup

 \textbf{Task.} In this experiment, we demonstrate how scRatio can be used to quantify patient-specific responses to perturbations.
 More specifically, we assess whether cytokine stimulation induces a donor-dependent state shift compared to the corresponding control condition.

 In analogy to the drug combination experiment (see \cref{sec: drug_comb_experiment}), we formulate a conditional likelihood ratio comparing treated and control cells within the same donor.
-Let $s$ denote a donor (sample) label and $d^k$ a cytokine treatment, with $d^c$ representing the control condition.
-For a cell $\vx_1^{(i)}$ from donor $s^{(i)}$ treated with cytokine $d^{k(i)}$, we estimate
+Let $s$ denote a donor (sample) label and $d$ a treatment, where $d^k$ indexes cytokines and $d^c$ represents the control condition.
+For a perturbed cell $\vx^{(i)}$ from donor $s^{(i)}$ treated with cytokine $d^{(i)}$, we estimate

 In other words, we evaluate whether a treated cell is more likely under the donor-specific treatment distribution than under the donor-specific control distribution.
 A strong donor-specific treatment effect corresponds to large absolute $\log$-likelihood ratios, whereas the absence of a differential response results in ratios concentrated around zero.